-58. Consent to judgement or to judgment and an order for payment of judgment debt in instalments
+58. Consent to judgment or to judgment and an order for payment of judgment debt in instalments

-- (1) If any person (in this section called the defendant), upon receipt of a letter of demand or service upon him of a summons demanding payment of any debt, consents in writing to judgment in favour of the creditor (in this section called the plaintiff) for the amount of the debt and the costs claimed in the letter of demand or summons, or for any other amount, the clerk of the court shall, on the written request of the plaintiff or his attorney accompanied by- - (a) if no summons has been issued, a copy of the letter of demand; and - (b) the defendant's written consent to judgment, - (i) enter judgment in favour of the plaintiff for the amount of the debt and the costs for which the defendant has consented to judgment; and - (ii) if it appears from the defendant's written consent to judgment that he has also consented to an order of court for payment in specified instalments or otherwise of the amount of the debt and costs in respect of which he has consented to judgment, order the defendant to pay the judgment debt and costs in specified instalments or otherwise in accordance with his consent, and such order shall be deemed to be an order of the court mentioned in section 65A(1). - (2) The provisions of section 57(3) and (4) shall apply in respect of the judgment and court order referred to in subsection (1) of this section.
+- (1) If any person (in this section called the defendant), upon receipt of a letter of demand or service upon him or her of a summons demanding payment of debt, consents in writing to judgment in favour of the creditor (in this section called the plaintiff) for the amount of the debt and the costs claimed in the letter of demand or summons, or for any other amount, the court may, on the written request of the plaintiff or his or her attorney and subject to subsection (1B)- - (a) enter judgment in favour of the plaintiff for the amount of the debt and the costs for which the defendant has consented to judgment; and - (b) if it appears from the defendant's written consent to judgment that he or she has also consented to an order of court for payment in specified instalments or otherwise of the amount of the debt and costs in respect of which he or she has consented to judgment, order the defendant to pay the judgment debt and costs in specified instalments or otherwise in accordance with this consent, and such order shall be deemed to be an order of the court mentioned in section 65A(1). - (1A) If the defendant consents to an order of court for payment in specified instalments referred to in subsection (1)(b), the consent must- - (a) set out full particulars of his or her- - (i) monthly or weekly income and expenditure, supported where reasonably possible by the most recent proof in the possession of the defendant; - (ii) other court orders or agreements, if any, with other creditors for payment of a debt and costs in instalments; and - (b) indicate the amount of the offered instalment. - (1B) The written request referred to in subsection (1) must be accompanied by- - (a) the summons or if no summons has been issued, a copy of the letter of demand; - (b) the defendant's written consent to judgment; and - (c) if the defendant consents to an order of court for payment in specified instalments referred to in subsection (1)(b)- - (i) the written consent; and - (ii) the full particulars and documentary evidence referred to in subsection (1A) in order for the court to be apprised of the defendant's financial position at the time the defendant consented to judgment.